 “Reaching our 1 millionth customer is a major milestone, and is proof positive that our online shopping experience is second to none,” Tim Cook, Apple’s executive vice president of worldwide sales and operations at the time, said in a statement.
 “The Apple Store is a popular way for a growing number of consumers and businesses to buy Apple products, and with extensive build-to-order capabilities, easy 1-Click shopping and free shipping on orders, it’s never been easier to buy a Mac online.”

 Apple didn’t totally fail to see the importance of the internet during the 1990s.
 It ran services like Cyberdog, an OpenDoc-based suite of internet applications.
 It also operated eWorld, which was part messaging service, part news aggregator.
-(Both died by the time Steve Jobs returned to Apple.)
+(Both died by the time Steve Jobs returned to Apple in 1997.)

-However, it is fair to say that — like a lot of companies established pre-internet — Apple was fumbling around looking for a way to tack the World Wide Web onto its existing business, and coming up blank.
+However, it is fair to say that — like a lot of companies established pre-internet — Apple was fumbling around looking for a way to tack the burgeoning World Wide Web onto its existing business.
+And in the mid-’90s, Cupertino continually came up short.

 See you in Dell

-Apple — like the rest of the computing world — witnessed Dell’s success using this strategy in the 1990s.
-Michael Dell famously dissed Apple, saying that if he was running the company, he would shut it down and return the money to shareholders.
+Apple — like the rest of the computing world — witnessed Dell Computer Corporation’s success using this strategy in the early 1990s.
+Dell founder and CEO Michael Dell famously dissed Apple, saying that if he was running the company, he would shut it down and return the money to shareholders.

-Perhaps motivated partly by wanting to turn the tables on Michael Dell (we know that comment irked Jobs), the Apple CEO personally oversaw the development of the Apple Store online with his typically blunt, perfectionist manner.
+Perhaps motivated partly by wanting to turn the tables on Michael Dell (we know that comment irked Jobs), the Apple CEO personally oversaw the development of the online Apple Store.
+And he undertook the project with his typically blunt, perfectionist manner.
 As Jobs said during an Apple keynote, referring to Dell’s “rude” comment, “We’re coming after you, buddy!”

 The move made total sense for Apple.
-As physical Apple retail stores showed, the company long had been irked by the way third-party retailers presented its goods.
-Apple wanted total control over the way its products got showcased.
+As physical Apple retail stores showed, the company long had been disappointed by the way third-party retailers presented its goods.
+Apple wanted total control to showcase its products properly.
 An online retail store proved perfect for that.

 Apple Store online: Success from the start